enso-org/enso-archive/doc/syntax/specification/syntax.md

   matching a typeset, atom, or some combination thereof), and allows for matching these fields recursively.
 - Any literals (e.g. numbers) behave as type names.
+- In any place where a variable identifier may be introduced in a pattern context, an `_` (known as an ignore) may be substituted.
+This does _not_ bind a new name, and hence cannot be used later.

 It should be noted that, in the core language, all non-trivial constructs are desugared to these constructs, as well as `case ... of` expressions, meaning